-As you develop a deep understanding of the air transport industry you'll finish the course well qualified to pursue a variety of different careers in this field.
-We'll give you the theoretical and practical pilot training knowledge to attain a Private Pilot's Licence (PPL).
-The PPL qualification allows you to continue your flying study at a later date, to achieve a Frozen Airline Transport Pilot Licence (ATPL).
+As you’ll develop a deep understanding of the air transport industry, you'll finish this course well qualified to pursue a variety of different careers in this field.

 UCAS CODE: H490

 Designed with input from a range of aviation professionals, this course focuses on current trends shaping the aviation industry.

 During this programme, in addition to your flying, you'll acquire specialist knowledge in airline and airport operations.
 You'll study modules in air cargo operations and ancillary revenue management, as well as aviation finance and economics.